Lesbian Request Denied

 "Lesbian Request Denied" is the third episode of the first season of the American comedy-drama series Orange Is the New Black (OITNB), based on Piper Kerman's memoir, Orange Is the New Black: My Year in a Women's Prison (2010), regarding her time at FCI Danbury, a minimum-security federal prison.
 The episode was released on Netflix on July 11, 2013, along with the rest of the first season.
-It was written by Sian Heder, and is one of two OITNB episodes directed by actress and director Jodie Foster.
+It was written by Sian Heder, and is one of two OITNB episodes directed by actress and filmmaker Jodie Foster.

 The episode focuses on Sophia Burset (portrayed by Laverne Cox), a transgender inmate at the fictional prison Litchfield Penitentiary.
 In flashbacks, Sophia's family adjusts to her transition, while Sophia is arrested for committing credit card fraud to pay for her sex reassignment surgery.
 In present day, Sophia fights back against the prison reducing her dosage of exogenous estrogen due to budget cuts.
 In a subplot, new inmate Piper Chapman, played by Taylor Schilling, deals with the romantic overtures of a mentally unstable inmate, Suzanne "Crazy Eyes" Warren, portrayed by Uzo Aduba.

-"Lesbian Request Denied" received widespread acclaim from critics, who praised the episode for the performances of Cox and Aduba, and for its respectful and nuanced treatment of a transgender character, especially in comparison to television's treatment of the transgender community in the past.
+"Lesbian Request Denied" received widespread acclaim from critics, who praised the episode for Foster's direction, the performances of Cox and Aduba, and for its respectful and nuanced treatment of a transgender character, especially in comparison to television's treatment of the transgender community in the past.
 For the episode, Aduba and Cox both received nominations for the Primetime Emmy Award for Outstanding Guest Actress in a Comedy Series, the former winning the award, while Foster was nominated for the Primetime Emmy Award for Outstanding Directing for a Comedy Series.
-Cox was the first transgender actor to be nominated for an acting award at the Emmys.
+Cox was the first transgender actress to be nominated for an acting award at the Emmys.